An analogue of Vosper's Theorem for Extension Fields

 Eliahou and Lecouvey \cite{eliahou2009} obtained similar linear analogues of classical additive theorems including theorems of Olson \cite{olson} and Kemperman \cite{kemperman} in nonabelian groups.
 Lecouvey \cite{lecouvey2011} pursued this direction by obtaining, among other extensions, linear versions of the Pl\"unecke--Ruzsa \cite{ruzsa} inequalities.

-Going back to the statement of Theorem~\ref{thm:kneser}, since the stabilizer $H(X)$ of a finite dimensional subspace is a subfield of $L$ of finite dimension, if $L/F$ is an extension with no proper finite intermediate extension, then either $H(X)=F$ or, if $\dim_F(L)$ is finite, $H(X)=L$.
-Hence one obtains a linear analogue of the Cauchy--Davenport inequality, which states that in an extension without a proper finite intermediate extension (in particular in finite extensions of prime degree), the dimension of the product of two subspaces $S$ and $T$ is either the whole extension, or has dimension at least $\dim(S)+\dim(T)-1$.
+Going back to the statement of Theorem~\ref{thm:kneser}, since the stabilizer $H(X)$ of a finite dimensional subspace is a subfield of $L$ of finite dimension, if $L/F$ is an extension with no proper finite intermediate extension, then either $H(X)=F$ or, if $\dim_FL$ is finite, $H(X)=L$.
+Hence, one obtains a linear analogue of the Cauchy--Davenport inequality, which states that in an extension without a proper finite intermediate extension (in particular in finite extensions of prime degree), the dimension of the product of two subspaces $S$ and $T$ is either the whole extension, or has dimension at least $\dimn S+\dimn T-1$.
 Strictly speaking, if we do not suppose the extension to be separable, we need to call upon the strengthened version \cite{BSZ} of Theorem~\ref{thm:kneser}.
-We note however, that the linear analogue of the Cauchy-Davenport Theorem is obtained in full generality, without the separability hypothesis by Eliahou and Lecouvey (see \cite{eliahou2009} Theorem 6.2).
+We note however, that the linear analogue of the Cauchy-Davenport Theorem was obtained in full generality, without any separability hypothesis, by Eliahou and Lecouvey (see \cite{eliahou2009} Theorem 6.2).
 Let us state it formally.
 When $L/F$ is an extension we shall say that $F$ is {\em algebraically closed in $L$} if every element of $L$ that is algebraic over $F$ is in $F$.

-\begin{theorem} Let $L/F$ be an extension with no proper finite intermediate extension.
-For every pair of subspaces $S,T\subset L$ of finite dimension,
+\begin{theorem} Let $L/F$ be an extension such that $F$ is algebraically closed in $L$.
+For every pair of subspaces $S,T\subset L$ of finite dimension over $F$,

 \end{theorem}

 One of the first inverse statements of additive theory is the theorem of Vosper \cite{vosper} which states that, in a group of prime order, a pair of sets attaining equality in the Cauchy--Davenport inequality are, except for some degenerate cases, arithmetic progressions.
 In the present paper, our main result is a transposition of Vosper's theorem to the linear setting which reads: